fesacor/python-courses/lynda-advanced-python/README.md

 Memory efficient when accessed through either end.

 Add data: `appendleft()` or `append()`.

 Remove data: `popleft()` or `pop()`.

 `rotate()`: basically shift deque elements right (positive) or left (negative).

+### Advanced classes overview

+Use special functions and features that are part of every object in Python.

+### Defining enumerations

+Increase readability of code: assign easy-to-read names to constant values.

+Use as hash values and iterate through them.

+Not valid to have a duplicate name.

+It is valid to have duplicate values.

+To prevent duplicate values, use the `unique` decorator (this is applied to the class declaraion).

+Use the `auto()` function to automatically assign values.